Junotas/React-Vite-TS-Tailwind-StartPage/README.md

 1. Open VS Code settings by pressing `Ctrl + ,` or navigating to `File` > `Preferences` > `Settings`.
 2. Search for **Format On Save** and enable **Editor: Format On Save**.
 This will automatically format your code with Prettier each time you save.
 3. Search for **Default Formatter** and set **Editor: Default Formatter** to `Prettier - Code Formatter`.
-4. Search for **ESLint: Enable** and ensure it is enabled.
-This allows ESLint to lint your files in real-time.

 ### Step 3: Verify Formatting